If You Are Being Abused

 - Ensure that utility companies will not give out your information to your abuser.

 - Determine the safest way to communicate with the abuser if they must have contact.
-If you agree to meet, always do it in a public place (preferably a place with a security guard or police officer), and it’s best to bring someone else.
+If you agree to meet, always do it in a public place (this may be a place with a security guard or police officer), and it’s best to bring someone else.
 Make sure you are not followed home.

 If your partner follows you in the car, drive to a hospital or fire station and keep honking the horn.